Statement of Economic Interest (Form 700)

 If you are required to file with

-the Clerk of the Board of Supervisors, your Form 700 can be filed
+the Clerk of the Board of Supervisors, your Form 700 must be filed

 eDisclosure makes it easier for filers to